Monthly Borealis Dataverse Community Calls / Réunions mensuelles de la communauté Borealis

-Join us for our monthly Scholars Portal Dataverse contacts meeting.
-The SP team will share updates about development work, platform upgrades, and other projects.
-There will be lots of opportunity to ask questions and participate in discussions!
+Join us for our monthly Borealis Dataverse Community meeting.
+The Borealis team will share updates about development work, platform upgrades, and other projects.
+There will be lots of opportunities to ask questions and participate in discussions!

-These meetings occur on the last Thursday of every month at 1PM EST.
+These meetings generally occur on the last Thursday of every month at 1PM EST (with exceptions*)

-Contact email@example.com for more information or to suggest agenda topics.
+Contact borealisdata.ca/#contact for more information or to suggest agenda topics.

 - Slides (Shahira) and meeting notes